-While most people will instinctively engage a lawyer to assist them with the legal aspects of the divorce process, it is also highly recommended that an experienced tax advisor also be engaged as soon as possible.
+While most people will instinctively engage a lawyer to assist them with the legal aspects of the divorce process, it is also highly recommended that an experienced family law accountant also be engaged as soon as possible.

 This is especially important when the assets involved are substantial, tied up in a business or Self Managed Super Fund, or when you have a complicated business structure.

 An accountant specialising in family law matters can work alongside your lawyer to untangle and safeguard your interests.